How To Sell Art at an Online Auction - And Do It Well!

 So you feel like you know everything there is about a piece of art you’re hoping to sell.
 Good for you!
 Now comes the time to translate all of that knowledge into a compelling online auction presentation that will capture the attention of buyers.
 Otherwise, you’ll not be able to position your art for the best exposure and the most views, which will result in a lack of bids.

 The first thing you want to do is make a list of keywords that accurately describe your art.
-These should include things like the name of your artist, the city/state he works in, the style of art he makes, the medium.
+These should include things like the name of your artist, the city/state they works in, the style of art they make, the medium.
 Furthermore, these keywords should also cover technicalities like the type of art, the date, the subject matter, and other pertinent details.

 Then, after you’ve assembled a list of keywords and played around with combining them, it’s time to start typing them in an appropriate auction search engines.
 See how many and what types of items come up on each specific keyword search and compare them to the art you have for sale – your goal should be noting the keywords that result in items most similar to what you want to sell.